-2021/22 2022/23 ٧ ariance
+2022/23 2023/24 ٧ /ariance

 £000 £000 £000 %

-Police Core Grant 90,864 96,298 5,434 5.98%
+Police Core Grant 96,298 96,632 334 0.34%

-Ringfenced Grant (Uplift) 1,119 1,510 391 34.94%
+Ringfenced Grant (Uplift) 1,510 3,076 1,566 103.71%

 Legacy Council Tax Grants 9,305 9,305 0 0%

+Pensions Grant 1,565 1,565 0 0%

-Total all Grants 101,288 107,113 5,825 5.75%
+Total all Grants 108,678 110,578 1,900 1.75%

-The government funding for PUP for 2022/23 must be spent on the costs of recruiting officers, plus the additional costs that supports recruitment, training, uniform provision, vehicles and the other back office functions that makes the recruitment and retention of officers possible.
+Increasing and maintaining police officer numbers to meet government Police Uplift Programme (PUP) targets through to at least 2024/25 means that savings requirements will have to be met from a significantly smaller proportion of our budget that excludes officer pay.
+The government funding for PUP for 2023/24 must be spent on the costs of recruiting officers, plus the additional costs that supports recruitment, training, uniform provision, vehicles and the other back-office functions that makes the recruitment and retention of officers possible.
 Therefore, this does not then help fund the additional pressures outlined previously.

-Central funding for PUP is for three years and officer numbers cannot be frozen or cut during this period as £1.5m of funding is linked to achieving the Uplift targets.
+Central funding for PUP means that officer numbers cannot be frozen or cut during this period as £3.076m of funding (shown in the above table) is linked to achieving the Uplift targets.

-As part of the Spending Review, PCCs were given the flexibility to increase the precept by up to £10 per annum (15 pence per week at Band B/ 19 pence at Band D) without the need to go to a referendum.
+As part of the police settlement PCCs were given the flexibility to increase the precept by up to £15 per annum (22 pence per week at Band B/ 29 pence at Band D) without the need to go to a referendum.
 Following a period of consultation with the public the PCC took the decision to raise the precept by the maximum allowed.
-By doing this, the PCC has been able to provide funding to help maintain current levels of service and enable your police service to tackle the new challenges they are facing.
+By doing this, the PCC has been able to provide funding to balance the budget and help maintain current levels of service in the face of high levels of inflation.